peteash10/bunminster.uk/pages/essentials.md

 ## Save your pennies

 Rabbits are expensive pets, particularly at the vets.
-We currently budget about £600 a year medical expenses for three dudes, which is totally worth it of course.
+We currently budget about £200 a year medical expenses for each rabbit, which is totally worth it of course.

 ## Books